Skip to main content

 Summer Food Service Program

-For all sponsors that operated the Summer Food Service Program (SFSP) in 2018, the SFSP Renewal on the Child Nutrition Management System (CNMS) is now active for the 2019 summer.
-It is expected that all experienced sponsors will access and submit the renewal on-line and send any additional required information via fax, email or mail.
+For all sponsors that operated the Summer Food Service Program (SFSP) in 2019, the SFSP Renewal on the Child Nutrition Management System (CNMS) is now active for the 2020 summer.
+It is expected that all experienced sponsors will access and submit the renewal on-line and send any additional required information via email.

 To begin the Renewal on-line: